Highlights Of The Program

 Q&A SESSION ON MISSING INSTRUMENT REPORTING AND PATIENT SAFETY

-THE USE OF LASER BASED TECHNOLOGIES WITHIN THE STERILISATION SECTOR
+THE USE OF LASER-BASED TECHNOLOGIES WITHIN THE STERILISATION SECTOR

 Christopher Ogden